 The civil nature of invitational rhetoric does not mean we will avoid conflict, but that space is made for all perspectives to be heard, considered, and respected.

 The University of Central Florida considers the diversity of its students, faculty, and staff to be a strength and critical to its educational mission.
-UCF expects every member of the university community to contribute to an inclusive and respectful culture for all in its classrooms, work environments, and at campus events.
+UCF expects every member of the university community to be respectful in classrooms, work environments, and at campus events.
 Dimensions of diversity can include sex, race, age, national origin, ethnicity, gender identity and expression, intellectual and physical ability, sexual orientation, income, faith and non-faith perspectives, socio-economic class, political ideology, education, primary language, family status, military experience, cognitive style, and communication style.
 The individual intersection of these experiences and characteristics must be valued in our community.

 For students who are new to service learning, this statement provides insight into service learning in general.
 You can help students introduce what service learning is, why you chose it for this course, and how will it be built into the course.
 You may also explain in further detail what kinds of projects can the students get involved in, such as the organization(s) the students will be working with, what will the projects(s) involve, what kinds of extra-curricular work would be required, and whether the project(s) will be done individually or in a group.
 If done in groups, you may add a Learning Teams statement as well.

 Note: “Service Learning” courses must be designated as such by the UCF Service Learning office.
 See https://academicsuccess.ucf.edu/explearning/faculty/service-learning-course-criteria/.

 The following is a sample service learning statement: